Frederick VI of Denmark

+Born in Christiansborg Palace, Copenhagen, Frederick VI was the eldest of two children and the only son of Christian VII and Caroline Mathilde.
+In 1790, Frederick VI married Marie Sophie.
+Together, they had eight children, though only two daughters, Princess Caroline and Princess Wilhelmine, survived to adulthood.
+Additionally, He was the last Danish king to have an official mistress, Frederikke Dannemand, with whom he had five children.

+His reign as regent is highlighted by the abolition of serfdom, the end of hanging as a capital punishment in the kingdom, and the withdrawal of Dano-Norwegian involvement in the transatlantic slave trade.
+Other significant events during his time as regent include the Battle of Copenhagen of 1801 and the Battle of Copenhagen of 1807.
+His later reign as king is highlighted by his patronage of astronomy, the introduction of primary schools, the creation of the Assemblies of Estate, and the ensurement of full civil rights to the Jews.
+Other significant events during his reign as king include the end of the Napoleonic Wars, the Congress of Vienna, the loss of Norway, and an economic depression.

+With no surviving legitimate sons, Frederick VI was succeeded by his half-cousin, Christian.

 Early life

 Birth and family

 The future King Frederick VI was born between 10 and 11 p.m. on 28 January 1768 in the Queen's Bedchamber at Christiansborg Palace, the royal residence in central Copenhagen.
-Born into the House of Oldenburg, the royal house which had ruled Denmark since its foundation there in the 15th century, he was the first child born to King Christian VII and Queen Caroline Mathilde of Denmark and Norway.
+He was the first child born to King Christian VII and Queen Caroline Mathilde of Denmark and Norway.
 He was born 15 months after his parents' wedding, the day before his father's 19th birthday, and while his mother was just 16 years old.
-The king had shown little interest in the queen after the marriage and only reluctantly visited her in her chambers.
-The king's advisors had to step in, among other things with love letters written in the king's name, in an attempt to make the marriage lead to a pregnancy and thus an heir to the throne.
+The King had shown little interest in the Queen after the marriage and only reluctantly visited her in her chambers.
+The King's advisors had to step in, among other things with love letters written in the King's name, in an attempt to make the marriage lead to a pregnancy and thus an heir to the throne.

-Frederick's father had been king for two years at the time of the birth, and as the reigning king's eldest son, Frederick automatically became crown prince at birth, and thus replaced his father's half-brother, Hereditary Prince Frederick (Arveprins Frederik), as the heir to the throne.
-The young prince was baptised already two days after the birth on 30 January at Christiansborg Palace by Ludvig Harboe, Bishop of Zealand, and was named after his late grandfather, King Frederick V. His godparents were King Christian VII (his father), the dowager queen Juliana Maria (his step-grandmother) and his half-uncle, Hereditary Prince Frederick.
+The young prince was baptised already two days after the birth on 30 January at Christiansborg Palace by the royal confessor Ludvig Harboe, Bishop of Zealand, and was named after his late grandfather, King Frederick V. His godparents were King Christian VII (his father), the dowager queen Juliana Maria (his step-grandmother) and his half-uncle, Hereditary Prince Frederick.